You Deserve the Best Burglary Defense Attorney in Lancaster, PA

 The Issue of Intent While Supposedly Committing a Crime

-If a person enters a building with intent to commit a crime — unless the premises are open to the public at the time of entry — that person can be charged with burglary.
-Since intent is a strong factor in the charge of burglary, it is crucial that you have an experienced lawyer on your side who can develop a strong defense that protects your freedom.
+If a person enters a building with the intent to commit a crime — unless the premises are open to the public at the time of entry — that person can be charged with burglary.
+Since intent is a decisive factor in a burglary charge, you must have an experienced burglary defense attorney on your side who can develop a strong defense that protects your freedom.

 A burglary charge in Pennsylvania means you have unlawfully entered a property that isn’t your own.
 It doesn’t mean that you necessarily entered through forceful means.
 You could simply walk through an unlocked door intending to commit a crime, which could constitute burglary.